 This is a prototype Françeska Xhakaj showed to teachers for early usability testing.
-The main issues I had with the prototype was repetitive information and a lack of strong hierarchy in the dashboard, these problems resulting in teachers being unlikely to use or value the dashboard.
+The main issues I had with the prototype was repetitive information and a lack of strong hierarchy in the dashboard.
 The UX didn't align with current teacher practices of talking to small groups or the desire to see who's struggling and why.

 Next-Day dashboard wireframes

-My goal was balance highlighting the most important information so a low time investment teacher could quickly check in on how their class and individual students were performing while providing enough information to satisfy a high time investment teacher.
-Each dashboard needed to stand independently from each other as a teacher making decisions with the help of both dashboards would be forced to use their working memory.
+My goal was to highlight the most important data so a low time investment teacher could quickly check in on how their class and individual students were performing while providing enough data to satisfy a high time investment teacher.
+Each dashboard needed to stand independently from each other to prevent cognitive overloading.

-A teacher could use the data from the dashboard to adjust their lecture planning to optimize learning and planning supplementary lectures.
-Whole skills, which are the basis for lectures, are highly emphasized, encouraging to teachers to, at the very least, adjust their schedule based on how their class as a whole is learning.
-The dots of the error chart highlight patterns of errors, allowing the teacher to make the judgement of whether a certain error is still relevant to the class.
+A teacher can use this data from the dashboard to adjust their lecture planning to optimize learning and planning supplementary lectures.
+Whole skills, which are the basis for lectures, are highly emphasized, encouraging teachers to adjust their schedule based on their class's progress.
+The dots of the error chart highlight patterns of errors, allowing the teacher to make the judgement of whether a certain error is still relevant to the whole class.